HackIndiaXYZ/vibe-coding-hackathon-2026-chidiyaghar/README.md

-# Antigravity AI Translator 🚀
+# OFFLINE AI Translator 🚀

 A high-performance, offline-first AI translation application built with Flutter and C++.
 This app leverages on-device AI (Whisper for speech-to-text and Gemma for translation) to provide real-time, private, and blazing-fast multilingual communication.